If you want to start selling in person, you need POS (point-of-sale) software.

 - Magstripe credit cards, which allow the customer to swipe their card in your credit card reader.

-- Chip cards, which are credit or debit cards with a near-field communication (NFC) chip to enable tap payments.
+- Chip cards, which are credit or debit cards with a near-field communication (NFC) or EMV chip to enable tap payments.

 - Contactless payments, which can include chip cards and mobile wallet payments using Apple Pay or Google Pay.